Where

 Outpost in Leesburg, VA

 In February 2020, the school announced a business partnership with Lost Creek Winery, which Jay had recently awarded a Governor’s Cup Gold Medal.
 The joint venture would hold wine classes and WSET courses at the winery’s tasting room (Echelon Wine Bar) in Leesburg.
 However, the pandemic shelved those plans.
+As of 2023, that partnership has dissolved.

 3 Reviews for Capital Wine School